Conagra Brands, Inc. research snapshot

 Business essence

 Conagra sells packaged food brands through retail, foodservice, and international channels.
-Customers pay for convenience, taste, habit, and brand familiarity across categories including frozen meals, snacks, condiments, baking products, and meat alternatives.
+Customers pay for convenience, taste, habit, and brand familiarity across frozen meals, snacks, condiments, baking products, and meat alternatives.
+Fiscal 2026 revenue was $11.28 billion across Grocery & Snacks, Refrigerated & Frozen, International, and Foodservice.

 Moat

 The moat is moderate.
-Brands like Birds Eye, Marie Callender's, Duncan Hines, Healthy Choice, and Slim Jim provide shelf space and repeat purchase patterns, but private-label alternatives, retailer consolidation, and health-conscious eating trends can narrow the moat.
+Brands like Birds Eye, Marie Callender's, Duncan Hines, Healthy Choice, Slim Jim, and Reddi-wip provide shelf space and repeat purchase patterns, but private-label alternatives, retailer consolidation, and health-conscious eating trends can narrow the moat.

 Munger risk inversion

-The thesis fails if consumer demand stays weak, promotional spending increases, debt servicing crowds out investment, the dividend is cut to preserve liquidity, goodwill impairments signal deeper brand erosion, or CAG loses more shelf space to private-label competitors.
+The thesis fails if volume declines keep compounding, the FY27 guidance is cut, commodity costs keep squeezing margins, debt service crowds out brand investment, impairments signal deeper brand erosion, or CAG loses more shelf space to private-label competitors.

 Management